cindy-schaller/choa-app-patient/README.md

     brew install python
 Or you can install it on Windows using the instructions at http://docs.python-guide.org/en/latest/starting/install/win/.

-To run the app, you need to install Django:
+To run the app, you need to install Django and dependencies:
-    pip install django

-After this, you can set up the app locally:

     git clone https://github.gatech.edu/cdchealthyweight/fgh-web.git fgh
     cd fgh
+    pip install -r requirements.txt

+After this, you can set up the app locally:
-    python manage.py migrate
+    python manage.py syncdb

 And run it using:
     python manage.py runserver